How to Stop a GERD Cough

 In fact, drugs that treat asthma may make GERD worse.
 However, treating GERD will frequently alleviate asthma symptoms.

-Can GERD cause cancer?
+Can GERD Cause Cancer?

 When the stomach acid consistently irritates the lining of the esophagus, over time, this can cause damage to the cells.
 This means if you have consistent GERD, you may be at greater risk for developing esophageal cancer.